6 slammin’ web copy tips to spellbind and convert more clients

 No pressure, of course.

-How do you hold on to and build that reader interest and curiosity?
+How do you hold on to and build reader interest and curiosity?
 Bring them into the conversation from line one.

 Here are three opening sentence techniques to try: